 (iii) Scribe will be provided to those candidates who do not have both the upper limbs for Orthopedically

 Handicapped.
 However, no extra time will be granted to them.

 (a) The scribe should be from an academic discipline other than that of the candidate and the academic qualification of the scribe should be one grade lower than the stipulated eligibility criteria.

-(b) The candidate as well as the scribe will have to give a suitable undertaking confirming the rules applicable
+(b) The candidate, as well as the scribe, will have to give a suitable undertaking confirming the rules applicable

-9) If the candidate noticed any discrepancy printed on Hall ticket as to community, date of birth etc., they may immediately bring to the notice of Commission’s officials/Chief Superintendent in the examination centre and necessary corrections be made in the Nominal Roll, in the Examination Hall against his/her Hall Ticket Number for being verified by the Commission’s Office.
+9) If the candidate noticed any discrepancy printed on Hall ticket as to the community, date of birth etc., they may immediately bring to the notice of Commission’s officials/Chief Superintendent in the examination centre and necessary corrections be made in the Nominal Roll, in the Examination Hall against his/her Hall Ticket Number for being verified by the Commission’s Office.

 INSTRUCTIONS REGARDING ONLINE EXAMINATION FOR CANDIDATES